praanzzzz/crud_flutter/README.md

-# crud_flutter
+# notes app in flutter and firebase
-notes app with flutter - crud using firebase as backend service and database
+CRUD using flutter and firebase splashscreen, gridview, listview, searchbar